debabratapruseth/AI-Financial-Digital-Twin/README.md

 - executive-context construction and payload compaction.

 ## Known limitations

+This repository is a feasibility prototype, not a production banking model.

+Current limitations include:

-- All data is synthetic and deliberately compact.
+* All data is synthetic and deliberately compact.
+* Prototype assumptions are simplified.
-- The LCR is simplified and non-regulatory.
+* The LCR calculation is simplified and non-regulatory.
-- Market risk is sensitivity-based rather than full revaluation.
+* Market risk is sensitivity-based rather than full instrument revaluation.
-- Credit risk does not contain full migration, contagion, or wrong-way-risk modelling.
+* Credit risk does not implement full migration, contagion, or wrong-way-risk modeling.
-- Operational availability is based on configured regional capacity fractions.
+* Operational availability is based on configured regional-capacity fractions.
-- Customer impact is an aggregate approximation, not individual event tracking.
+* Customer impact is modeled in aggregate rather than through individual event tracking.
-- Monte Carlo distributions are illustrative and not empirically calibrated.
+* Monte Carlo distributions are illustrative and not empirically calibrated.
-- Management action costs are incomplete, so economic ROI cannot be claimed.
+* Some operational Monte Carlo variables remain deterministic.
+* Management-action costs are incomplete.
+* Economic ROI therefore cannot be claimed for most actions.
-- RWA generally remains unchanged during stress.
+* RWA generally remains unchanged during stress.
+* The model has not been independently validated.
-- The model has not been independently validated, calibrated, or back-tested against a real bank.
+* The model has not been calibrated or back-tested against a real bank.
+* Results should not be interpreted as forecasts or real-world event probabilities.

 Production use would require governed source data, lineage, access control, scenario approval, calibration, independent validation, monitoring, back-testing, change control, and regulatory interpretation.

+## Extending the Digital Twin

+The prototype is deliberately compact so that its mechanics remain understandable.

+Possible extensions include:

+Technology and operational risk

+* additional cloud regions;
+* active-active architectures;
+* application-specific recovery times;
+* cyber incidents;
+* vendor outages;
+* network failures;
+* data-center dependencies.

+Financial risk

+* interest-rate shocks;
+* securities repricing;
+* richer FX portfolios;
+* collateral dynamics;
+* wholesale funding;
+* intraday liquidity.

+Credit risk

+* rating migration;
+* sector contagion;
+* correlated defaults;
+* concentration risk;
+* wrong-way risk.

+Customer behaviour

+* dynamic withdrawal curves;
+* customer confidence effects;
+* channel-specific behavior;
+* nonlinear deposit responses.

+Simulation

+* stochastic backup activation;
+* stochastic backup capacity;
+* correlated Monte Carlo variables;
+* empirically calibrated distributions;
+* scenario ensembles.

+AI

+* natural-language scenario creation;
+* scenario validation agents;
+* retrieval over policies and playbooks;
+* evidence-linked executive reports;
+* human approval workflows.